-In our testing we set each oven to three different temperatures and monitored the oven thermometers for 30 minutes to see at what temperature the oven reached an equilibrium.
-The Editors' Choice Award winning Breville Smart Oven, its sibling the Smart OVen Air, the KitchenAid, and the top Pick for a Small Oven Award winning Breville Mini Smart Oven were the rockstars of this metric, all earning the top score of 9 out of 10.
+In our testing, we set each oven to three different temperatures and monitored the thermometers for 30 minutes to see at which temperature each oven reached equilibrium.
+The Editors' Choice Award-winning Breville Smart Oven, its sibling the Smart OVen Air, the KitchenAid, and the Top Pick for a Small Oven Award-winning Breville Mini Smart Oven were the rock stars of this metric, all earning the top score of 9 out of 10.
 The Breville Smart Oven settled in at exactly 350˚ and 400˚ when set to those temperatures.
 When set to 450˚ it ran just 5˚ hot.
 The Smart Oven Air truned in a similar performance, generally staying within 3˚ of its set temperature.
 The KitchenAid also hit exactly 350˚ when set to that temperature and ran only 5˚ hot when set to 400˚ and 450˚.
 Despite being more susceptible to temperature fluctuations due to its small size, the Mini Smart Oven was always within 10˚ of the temperature we set it to.